Matissoss/pasm/docs/syntax.md

 ```

 > [!WARNING]
-> Constant/Readonly value in `bin` format cannot be strings as it is "inline"
+> Constant/Readonly value in `bin` format cannot be strings as it is "inline" - use manual `push`'es

 #### Uninitialized (.bss)